By Cami Sauder

 6. What to Bring With You to National Parks

-To get you started in collecting those things you’ll need for your trip, may I suggest a few items that I’ve found to be very helpful?
+To get you started in collecting those things you’ll need for your trip, may I suggest a few items that I’ve found very helpful?

 1. Hiking Boots